skovaka/UNCALLED/README.md

 Note that this command will use a previously built BWA index if all the required files exist with the specified prefix.
 Otherwise, a new BWA index will be automatically built.

+We recommend applying repeat masking your reference if it contains eukaryotic sequences.
+See [masking](masking/) for more details.

 ## Fast5 Mapping

 **Example:**